faraz107/2019-nCoV-T-Cell-Vaccine-Candidates/README.md

 - Open the `main.R` R script file in RStudio and run.
 This will run the analysis reproduce the results.
 - Outputs will be in `Data` folder.
+- *Population coverage code* works only with an available Conda Python 2.7 environment (named as "py27") on the system.
+- If the said Conda environment is not avaialable then the population coverages can be computed online using [IEDB Analysis Resource](http://tools.iedb.org/population/).
+Select the "Population" (*China* or *World*) and "Calculation option" (*Class I and II combined*) Upload one of the following data files where is asks to "Enter epitope / MHC restriction data in the form below or select a file:
+    - `Tcell_epitopes_China` for computing coverages for set of epitopes identified to maximize population coverage in China.
+    - `Tcell_epitopes_World` for computing coverages for set of epitopes identified to maximize global population coverage.